Horizontal Directional Drilling for Oil and Natural Gas

 Oil and natural gas fields, reservoirs, traps, and tight formations are all made more accessible through horizontal drilling processes.
-Many of these formations are create by geological movements or structures such a faulting, folding, and pinching out.
+Many of these formations are created by geological movements or structures such as faulting, folding, and pinching out.
 These formations are generally categorized as conventional or unconventional.

 Unconventional hydrocarbons have long been inaccessible to motivated producers due to the disadvantageous cost-benefit and negative productivity associated with them.
 The last few decades of experience and technology growth in producing unconventional resources has reversed this norm.